 The Takeaway

-If you feel like you’re drowning because you’re paying too much, too often, for multiple merchant cash advances, consolidating with a new advance or small business loan might be a solution that could help you lower your costs and roll everything up into one monthly payment.
+If you feel like you’re drowning because you’re paying too much, too often, for multiple merchant cash advances, consolidating with a new advance or small business loan may be a solution that could help you lower your costs and roll everything up into one monthly payment.

-If you’re seeking financing for your business, SoFi can help.
-On SoFi’s marketplace, you can shop top providers today to access the capital you need.
-Find a personalized business financing option today in minutes.
+If you’re seeking financing for your business, SoFi is here to support you.
+On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.

 Photo credit: iStock/ipopba